Thursday, November 21, 2024

 The character was for an actual manga that was in black and white, but when Hamamoto-tan came out, it was full colored.
 It was really a joke calling her Hamamoto-tan, but then everybody gradually started liking it and I couldn't take it back.
 So that's how Hamamoto-tan became official.

-I'm over thirty years of age, but it feels a little bit weird claiming a girl being fourteen and calling her my name, Hamamoto-tan.
+I'm over thirty years of age, but it feels a little bit weird claiming a girl is fourteen and calling her my name, Hamamoto-tan.

 T-ONO: Can you tell us about the newest project that you're working on, and do you have any messages for all your fans over here and inspiration for artists looking to draw in the anime style?